reload/php-fpm/README.md

 ## Xdebug

-Xdebug is disabled by default but the extension is available.
-To enable the xdebug-extension execute `/usr/local/bin/xdebug` via Docker, e.g.:
+Xdebug is disabled by default, but the extension is available.
+To enable the xdebug-extension execute `/usr/local/bin/xdebug` via Docker, e.g.,

 ```console
 docker exec -it <container id> xdebug
 ```

-Or via Docker Compose, e.g. if the image is used by a service called `php`:
+Or via Docker Compose, e.g., if the image is used by a service called `php`:

 ```console